Saturday Night Live season 6: Hiatus

-After Bill Murray's episode, the next episode was scheduled for March 14, 1981 and would have been hosted by Robert Guillaume and Ian Dury and the Blockheads.
+After Bill Murray's episode, the next episode was scheduled for March 14, 1981 and would have been hosted by Robert Guillaume with musical guest Ian Dury and the Blockheads.
 Subsequent reruns of the episode partially edit the good nights segment to remove the announcement for next week's episode.
 The cast and writers were also unaware that Brandon Tartikoff, the head of programming for NBC, invited Dick Ebersol, the original developer of SNL, to watch the show in secrecy in the control booth and was totally in despair over how the quality of the show sank.

 Doumanian was officially replaced by Ebersol after the Murray episode.
 In his first two weeks, Ebersol fired Gottfried, Risley, and Rocket, replacing them with Robin Duke, Tim Kazurinsky, and Tony Rosato.
 At the end of the season, he would eliminate the rest of the 1980 cast except for Murphy and Piscopo.
 Ebersol originally wanted to bring in John Candy and Catherine O'Hara from SCTV; Candy turned down the offer.
 O'Hara initially accepted the job, but immediately quit after a production meeting where Michael O'Donoghue, an original writer for SNL, berated the cast and writers for the show's poor performances and sketches.